Muynak

 A rusty ship at the bottom of the Aral sea which is now a desert

-Today many young inhabitants do not know how the Aral Sea looked.
-There are only a series of pictures by Matevosyan representing the unique transformation of the blue and rich Aral into the lifeless desert which is often called today as “The Aralkum”.
+Today, many young inhabitants do not know how the Aral Sea looked like.
+There are only a series of pictures by Matevosyan, representing the unique transformation of the blue and rich Aral into the lifeless desert which is often called today as “The Aralkum”.
 A considerable quantity of his works is devoted to nature, the daily life of the sea workers and the coast of the Amu-Darya River.
 As a conclusion the museum gives a good addition to the Muynak experience by also providing information about the Soviet past of this place and of the life of the people.
 There are also some ancient artifacts telling about the life by the Aral sea from thousands of years ago.

 Moynaq is a city in northern Karakalpakstan in western Uzbekistan.
 Formerly a sea port.